Steelers Vs. Patriots 2017: Odds, Point Spread Trends & Predictions for AFC Championship Game

 Las Vegas odds makers currently have the Patriots listed as a 5 point favorite with the over/under number set at 50.

-These two teams are playing so well right now it is hard to say that one team may have the edge over the other.
+These two teams are playing so well right now it is hard to say that one team might have the edge over the other.

-Two great quarterbacks, two great running backs in LeGarrette Blount and Le’Veon Bell and two incredible franchises going head-to-head.
-Normally the points would be a given in this position, but something tells me that the Patriots win this game by a touchdown.
+Two great quarterbacks, two great running backs in LeGarrette Blount and Le’Veon Bell, and two incredible franchises going head-to-head.
+Normally, the points would be a given in this position, but something tells me that the Patriots will win this game by a touchdown.

 Pick – New England -5

-The Steeers vs Patriots 2017 AFC championship game will air nationally on CBS starting at 6:25 p.m.
+The Steelers vs. Patriots 2017 AFC championship game will air nationally on CBS starting at 6:25 p.m.
 ET.

 [Featured Image by Adam Glanzman/Getty Images]